mindsdb/mindsdb/mindsdb/integrations/handlers/dropbox_handler/README.md

 Required connection parameters include the following:

-- `acess_token`: The Dropbox access token that enables connection to your Dropbox app.
+- `access_token`: The Dropbox access token that enables connection to your Dropbox app.